evert/evert.github.com/_posts/2022/2022-09-07-bun-curveball-framework.md

 way competition is good.

-I feel Bun has a better chance than Deno, because it delivers many of its advantages, features while mostly staying inside with the Node ecosystem.
+I feel Bun has a better chance than Deno, because it delivers many of its advantages and features while mostly staying inside with the Node ecosystem.

 Although as it turns out Deno also has changed their tune and also made